Booligoosh/ethan.link/scratch.md

 ---
-title: Coding | Booligoosh
+title: Scratch | Booligoosh
-tabname: Coding
+tabname: Scratch
-layout: coding
+layout: scratch
 ---
 These are projects I have created using [Scratch][scratch]: